 If you have an exposed tooth root, the best way to relieve the pain is to visit a dentist.
-An emergency dentist will be able to determine what is causing the source to be exposed and will then develop a treatment plan for you.
+An emergency dentist will be able to determine that how to exposed tooth root fix?
 In the meantime, switching to tooth-sensitive toothpaste can help to alleviate some of the symptoms.
 A dentist can also prescribe medications that will help strengthen the tooth enamel and protect the exposed root.

 Exposed Tooth Root

 When a tooth root becomes exposed, it can cause intense pain.
 The good news is that there are several treatments available.
 Prompt treatment will minimize the chances of complications, and you will avoid the need for more extensive medical treatments.
 This article focuses on several different ways to get rid of exposed tooth roots and get back to your normal life.

 If you experience pain from exposed tooth roots, visit a dentist immediately.
 Early treatment can help to alleviate the pain and prevent the exposed root from affecting other teeth.
 The dentist can also recommend a desensitising toothpaste.
 Exposed tooth roots can lead to periodontal disease, which can destroy the soft tissue and bone structure that support your teeth.
 If left untreated, it can even lead to tooth loss.

 Another symptom of exposed tooth roots is tooth sensitivity.
 You may also notice that your teeth are longer than usual.
 Your gums may also bleed and swell.
 You may also notice that your teeth have become discoloured.
 You can also find that you cannot brush your teeth effectively.

 If you’ve recently noticed that the root of a tooth has become exposed, you should see a dentist as soon as possible.
 Early treatment can not only relieve the pain but also prevent it from spreading to other teeth.
 Gregory S. Rutherford, DDS, PA, can help you find relief from the pain associated with this dental issue.